-- Priority: This parameter defines which SCE 2000 platform is the primary device.
-It is applicable only in a cascade topology. - On-failure: This parameter determines whether the system cuts the traffic or bypasses it when
+• Priority - This parameter defines which is the primary SCE 2000 (Refer to Priority (on page 3-9)).

+It is applicable only in a cascade topology.

+• On-failure - This parameter determines whether the system cuts the traffic or bypasses it when the SCE 2000 either has failed or is booting.
+It is not applicable to receive-only topologies (Refer to On-Failure Mode Parameter (on page 3-9)).